Introduction

 For example:

-An AI Receptionist may not directly generate revenue, but it can:
+An AI Receptionist may not sell on its own, but it can:

 - Reduce missed calls